MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/create-accessible-web-resources.md

 ---
-title: "Create accessible web resources (Developer Guide for Dynamics 365 Customer Engagement) | MicrosoftDocs"
+title: "Create accessible web resources (Developer Guide for Dynamics 365 for Customer Engagement) | MicrosoftDocs"
 description: "The topic introduces general guidance and links to more resources that will help you design web resource user interface elements that are accessible to people with disabilities." ms.custom: "" ms.date: 10/31/2017